 - Understand undergraduate and graduate curriculum, including general education and university requirements.

-- Evaluate student records to determine if major/minor/emphasis requirements, general education, and other university requirements are met for students who have applied for graduation.
+- Evaluate student records to determine if major/minor/emphasis, general education, and other university requirements are met.

-- Perform final graduation checks to determine whether requirements are completed for the degree and confirm final honors calculation.
+- Perform final graduation checks and confirm final honors calculation.

 - Notify students of graduation requirement deficiencies.

 - Provide consultation to students, academic advisors, faculty, and staff.

 - Encode and maintain the Academic Requirement Report (degree audit) in collaboration with the Functional Analyst.

 - Assist the Functional Analyst with the advising module and other modules in the student information system.
 Assist in functional area technology projects.

 - Prepare monthly reports to National Student Clearinghouse of student enrollment status.

 - Research and resolve errors from National Student Clearinghouse and National Students Loan Data System.

 - Serve as office lead for National Student Clearinghouse DegreeVerify.